-Occupancy-detection models [9] and the Frescalo "local frequency scaling" method [6] both aim to correct raw biological records (i.e. species occurrence) data for imperfect sampling.
+Occupancy-detection models [13] and the Frescalo "local frequency scaling" method [10] both aim to correct raw biological records (i.e. species occurrence) data for imperfect sampling.
 Classical occupancy models do this at the scale of repeated visits to individual sites, explicitly estimating true presence probabilities (ψ) and detectability (p) via a hierarchical likelihood.
-Frescalo was designed to work at larger spatio-temporal scales, exploiting emergent patterns of relative frequency in "neighbourhoods" to derive Poisson-process-based scaling factors (α) and species' relative "time factors" indexing true fluctuations in site occupancy.
-Given that many datasets lack repeat-visit structure, and/or may exhibit variation in the detection process that is unmodellable due to a lack of knowledge of its determinants [11], understanding how Frescalo recovers effort-adjusted trends from aggregated data can broaden the toolkit of ecologists.
-Although the two models can appear quite different, Pescott et al. [11] 20 informally suggested that Frescalo could be seen as a type of occupancy-detection 21 model "where an adjustment for overlooked species is made in relation to spatial 22 rather than temporal replication, whilst simultaneously adjusting for variable 23 regional effort".
-We here show that this suggestion can be formalised due to 24 the two model types' reliance on the same core mathematics of Bernoulli versus Poisson detections.
-Below we (1) recall each framework, (2) write down their key equations, and (3) algebraically map one onto the other, demonstrating that Frescalo time trends are based on an implicit occupancy-detection model whose "visits" and "occupancy" are folded into a single site/species discoverability rate parameter λ and standardised neighbourhood effort index.
-30
+Frescalo was designed to work at larger spatio-temporal scales, exploiting emergent patterns of relative frequency in "neighbourhoods" to derive Poisson-process-based scaling factors (α) and species' relative "time-factors" (x) indexing true fluctuations in site occupancy.
+Given that many datasets lack repeat-visit structure, and/or may exhibit variation in the detection process that is only poorly explained by available covariates [15], understanding how Frescalo recovers effort-adjusted trends from aggregated data can broaden the toolkit of ecologists.